Temperature dependent ultracold neutron transmission in D$_2$ gas $-$ a test of the Young-Koppel model

-Again, accounting for the correct dwell-time spectrum including stored UCNs we found good agreement with the literature and calculated the values shown in Tab.~\ref{tab:screening}.
+Again, accounting for the correct dwell-time spectrum including stored UCNs we found good agreement with the literature and calculated the values shown in Table~\ref{tab:screening}.
+We also obtained very good agreement with the measurements of Ne, Ar, Xe, CF4 in~\cite{SeestromEtAl2015upscattering} at RT, the difference being smaller than the error bars.
 For reference, we considered 6.6\,m/s UCN-velocity in order to compare to previous work~\cite{SeestromEtAl2015upscattering} applying the same textbook equation (Eq.~(11) in \cite{SeestromEtAl2015upscattering} from Ref.~\cite{Turchin1965}) to convert from free atoms at rest to a Maxwell-Boltzmann gas.
 The values for the total cross section were obtained by fitting Eq.~\ref{equ:pgas} to transmission data using the dwell-time spectrum from Fig.~\ref{fig:dwelltime}.
 The statistical uncertainty is extracted from the fit.
-The systematic uncertainty was obtained by maximum error propagation by fitting with minimum and maximum values derived from the uncertainties on $\tau_{\mathrm{storage}}$ and $a_{\mathrm{storage}}$ (Eq.~\ref{equ:stored}).
+The systematic uncertainty was calculated using maximum error propagation by fitting with minimum and maximum values derived from the uncertainties on $\tau_{\mathrm{storage}}$ and $a_{\mathrm{storage}}$ (Eq.~\ref{equ:stored}).

 By this, we find that for all investigated gases the systematic uncertainties dominate the statistical ones by at least one order of magnitude.